chibiboba/JS-120/JS 129/JS 129 study guide.md

 // => hello, undefined undefined
 ```

-- Problem here is the function expression is passed as argument to `forEach` so its executed with the global object as context.
+- Problem in code below is that the callback function expression is passed as argument to `forEach` so it gets executed with the global object as context.
   - Remember: array iteration methods like `forEach` invoke and executes the callback function on every element in the array.

 ```js